 Each MPPT converter is integrated with Maximum Power Point Tracking capability for high, constant and efficient energy harvesting.
 The integrated ideal diodes minimize the voltage drop to 20 mV, hence increasing the circuit efficiency and removing the need of Schottky diodes on the solar panels.

-Ibeos’ 150 Watt SmallSat Electric Power Subsystem (EPS) is designed to be a radiation-tolerant, flexible peak power tracking solution that is capable of efficient solar array power conversion and battery charging.
-The EPS card provides regulated 3.3V, 5V, and 12V power, as well as unregulated battery power through switched and un-switched, current-limited outputs.
-The system accepts commands and provides telemetry via SPI and I2C interfaces.
-It also includes battery under/over-voltage and over-current protection in addition to a configurable watchdog timer for spacecraft loads.
+The 14V SmallSat Electric Power System (EPS) is a radiation-tolerant, flexible peak power tracking solution capable of efficient solar array power conversion and battery charging.
+The EPS card provides regulated 3.3-Volt, 5-Volt, and 12-Volt power, as well as unregulated battery power through switched and un-switched, current-limited outputs.

 Designed to offer simple, energy-saving, and low-cost EPS performance.
 The PC104 standard device weighs 130g and has a supply voltage of 3.3V/5V.
 The power supply is based on the CubeSat Kit Bus standard and has a storage level of 3350mAh(BOL).